 This is FEY.
 Use it...and write with me!

 Chrys Fey is the author of the Disaster Crimes Series, a unique concept blending romance, crimes, and disasters.
-She’s an administrator for the Insecure Writer's Support Group, running their newsletter and book club.
+She’s partnered with the Insecure Writer's Support Group, running their Goodreads book club.
 She’s also an editor for Dancing Lemur Press.

 Fey realized she wanted to write by watching her mother pursue publication.
 At the age of twelve, she started her first novel, which flourished into a series she later rewrote at seventeen.